 The Equality Act 2010 defines this as: Employees (those working under a contract of employment), workers & agency workers (those with a contract to do work or provide services) & some self-employed people (where they have to personally perform the work).

 This concerns the pay differences between men and women who carry out the same or equivalent work.
-It is unlawful, under the Equality Act 2010, to pay people unequally because of their gender and/or other protected characteristics.
+It is unlawful, under The Equality Act 2010, to pay people unequally because of their gender and/or other protected characteristics.

-Any Relevant Employee who is paid their usual full basic pay (or pay for piecework) during the relevant pay period.
-If they are paid less due to leave then they do not meet the criteria; If however, they are paid less for reasons other than Leave (i.e. being on strike) then they are counted.
-If the Relevant Employee receives no pay during the Relevant Pay Period then they discarded from this group.
-Full-pay Relevant Employees are used to determine the Gender Pay Gap and Pay Quarter figures.
+Any Relevant Employee who is paid their usual full basic pay (or pay for piecework) during the Relevant Pay Period.
+If they are paid less due to leave they do not meet the criteria; If however, they are paid less for reasons other than Leave (i.e. being on strike) then they are counted.

 This is exactly the same methodology as gender pay gap, but it uses pay data from bonuses paid in the 12 month period ending with the Snapshot Date.